 We recommend solid wood furniture because it is durable and sustainable.
 Sometimes, people opt for composite wood furniture due to cost constraints, and we understand this.

 Investing in solid wood furniture is often a more cost-effective long-term solution because it lasts longer.
-This means that you wouldn’t need to replace the furniture, possibly for a lifetime and even for the generation to come.
+This means that you wouldn’t need to replace the furniture, possibly for a lifetime and even for the generations to come.

 3. Choose natural upholstery.